#5 McGill 2, Concordia 1: Stingers’ High-Powered Offense Absent Against Rivals

 McGill’s relentless attack forced the Stingers into a five-on-three penalty-kill and a 1-0 deficit that they would carry into the locker room at the end of the first period.

 If there was one bright spot for the Stingers in the first 20 minutes, it was their goalie.
-Marc-Antoine Turcotte turned away 11 of the 12 shots fired his way and saw his team outshot 39-22 overall.
+Marc-Antoine Turcotte turned away 11 of the 12 shots fired his way and saw his team outshot 39-22 overall.“He was unreal.
+He played really well,” said head coach Marc-Andre Element of his goaltender’s performance.
+Turcotte has made a habit of putting up performances like this so far this season and the team has relied on him to be at his best.

 As Turcotte turned away chance after chance early on, his teammates had trouble creating any offense to support him early on.
 McGill’s defense shut down Concordia’s attack, that has given teams fits all season.